aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ```

 ## **Convert PowerPoint to HTML with Notes**
-This code shows you how to convert a PowerPoint to HTML with notes in Java:
+This code shows you how to convert a PowerPoint to HTML with notes in JavaScript:

 ```javascript
 var pres = new aspose.slides.Presentation("Presentation.pptx");